 [Kendra, I’ve taken this from the cover letter, it can be tweaked – perhaps more can be said about how HVO might find this information useful?]
 The results presented in this letter are the first demonstration that petrologically derived magma storage depths can become part of an observatory’s toolbox, with implications extending well beyond the academic sphere and bearing a direct impact on people's lives.
 Observatories having more information upon which to make informed operational decisions will directly impact the lives and livelihoods of individuals residing near active volcanoes, such as those surrounding Kīlauea volcano in Hawai‘i.
 Information can also bring comfort during volcanic events – for instance, during the devastating 2018 Lower East Rift eruption, Hawai‘i Island residents routinely asked questions related to the source of the erupting magmas and were expecting answers from the Hawaiian Volcano Observatory (HVO).
 We anticipate that near-real time Raman analyses of fluid inclusions will be used during future Hawaiian eruptions in concert with HVO’s current bulk rock XRF chemical monitoring routines.
 This will allow information about melt properties such as viscosity and temperature to be specifically tied to the reservoir supplying the melt.
 Time-series analyses of fluid inclusions would be particularly powerful for identifying a switch to a different magma supply.
 This fluid inclusion method can be applied to many hazardous and frequently erupting volcanoes worldwide (e.g., those in the Galápagos, Réunion, Azores, Canary Islands, Iceland, Cabo Verde), either through the development of in-house Raman facilities, or collaboration with academic institutions.
 This is particularly true given that resources required are modest, both from the perspective of instrumentation and personnel-hours.
 Making this method available to the community in a timely manner is particularly important in the present context, with the continued unrest and inflation at Kīlauea and the escalating activity in Iceland.

 Taking all the comments together, I doubt that the contribution has sufficient scientific value for publication in Journal of Petrology.
 It may however have value for volcano monitoring.
 This needs to be demonstrated by doing this work over some time, not necessarily with the same intensity as in the reported case.
 More specialized volcanological journal would be more appropriate place for this publication.
 We respectfully disagree with the reviewer on their conclusions.
-We have done careful work comparing microthermometry and Raman, and MI and FI pressures at Kilauea which is reported in our paper in press at GPL (cited as preprint here, DeVitre and Wieser, GPL in press).
+We have done careful work comparing microthermometry and Raman, and MI and FI pressures at Kilauea which is reported in our paper in press at GPL (cited as preprint here, DeVitre and Wieser, 2024).
 This proved the reliability of the method.
 The purpose of this study in turn was to show its viability as a rapid petrology monitoring tool – which we think has been accomplished as well and that had never been shown quantitatively before Reviewer: 2 Comments to the Author Review on DeVitre et al Depths in a day - A new era of rapid-response Raman-based barometry using fluid inclusions.
 DeVitre and coworkers provide a time-efficient tool to get an estimation for the pressure and temperature of origin for the olivines in tephra related to the 10 September 2023 Kilauea eruption.
 I am a fluid inclusionist and hence I fully agree with the effectiveness and significance of inclusion studies as it is highlighted in this manuscript.
 I have also experienced in many cases the wide spectrum of the applicability of melt and fluid inclusion studies.
 However, a careful investigation is a must that does not help the time efficiency the authors point out here.
 We thank the reviewer for their appreciation of our method and results.